apereo/cas/developer/Build-Process.md

 ./gradlew eclipse
 ```

-## Embedded Jetty
+## Embedded Tomcat

-The CAS project is pre-configured with an embedded Jetty instance for both the server web application as well as the management web application.
+The CAS project is pre-configured with an embedded Tomcat instance for both the server web application as well as the management web application.

 ### Configure SSL